vporton/carbon-flow/README.md

 Some DAOs cannot be ERC-1155 smart wallets (because ERC-1155 smart wallet must implement certain functions that may be missing in a DAO).
 The trouble is solvable by making the DAO to control a separate contract acting as a ERC-1155 smart wallet.
+Another solution is to use my ERC-20 wrapper.

 ## See also